Force 10 from Navarone (film): Plot

-In 1943, sometime after destroying a German fortress on the island of Navarone, Major Keith Mallory and Sergeant Donovan "Dusty" Miller are ordered to track and eliminate Nicolai, a German spy who betrayed the Navarone mission.
-Nicolai is believed to have infiltrated the Yugoslav Partisans under the assumed identity "Captain Lescovar".
+In 1943, following the destruction of a German fortress on the island of Navarone, Major Keith Mallory and Sergeant Donovan "Dusty" Miller are ordered to eliminate the German spy who betrayed the Navarone mission.
+The spy is believed to have infiltrated the Yugoslav Partisans under the assumed identity "Captain Lescovar".
 Mallory and Miller are attached to "Force 10", an American commando unit led by Rangers lieutenant colonel Mike Barnsby.
 They steal a Royal Air Force bomber, joined by Weaver, a U.S. Army Medical Corps sergeant who has escaped Military Police custody.
-When the bomber is intercepted and forced down, only Barnsby, Mallory, Miller, Weaver, and Lieutenant Doug Reynolds survive the crash.
+When the bomber is intercepted and forced down over Yugoslavia, only Barnsby, Mallory, Miller, Weaver, and Lieutenant Doug Reynolds survive the crash.

 The survivors are captured by pro-German Chetniks led by Captain Drazak.
-They tell a German army commander, Major Schroeder, they are actually deserters and that Miller's suitcase, stuffed with high explosives and sabotage gear, contains penicillin which will spoil if exposed.
-The next morning, Schroeder announced he opened the case, finding it full of firewood.
-The prisoners claim they buried the drug samples.
+They tell a German army commander, Major Schroeder, they are actually deserters and that Miller's suitcase, stuffed with high explosives and sabotage gear, contains penicillin which will spoil if exposed. when Schroeder later reveals he opened the case and found only firewood, the commandos claim they buried the drug samples.
 Schroeder sends Barnsby and Mallory to retrieve them, guarded by his concubine Maritza and three soldiers.

-Far from camp, Maritza kills the Germans and reveals she is a partisan and hid the explosives.
-She directs Mallory and Barnsby towards a camp commanded by her father, Major Petrovich.
-Mallory and Barnsby meet another partisan patrol led by Lescovar.
-They're taken to their camp near a hydroelectric dam.
-An arch bridge spanning the river ravine will be used by German forces for an impending assault on the partisans, who are unable to destroy the bridge.
-Barnsby reveals the bridge is actually Force 10's assigned target.
+Far from camp, Maritza kills the Germans, reveals she is a partisan and admits to hiding the explosives.
+She directs Mallory and Barnsby towards a camp commanded by her father, Major Petrovich, but encounter a partisan patrol led by Lescovar which takes them to their camp near a hydroelectric dam.
+An arch bridge spanning the river ravine will be used by German forces for an impending assault on the partisans.
+Barnsby reveals the bridge is Force 10's actual target.